 The declaration of entitlement is a form which we may send to you from time to time to help us to prevent and detect fraud.

-We ask you to confirm your address and to sign the form, to declare that you are still entitled to receive a pension paid by the Hampshire Pension Fund.
+We ask you to confirm your address and to sign the form, to declare that you are still entitled to receive a pension paid by the Local Government Pension Scheme.
 This form must be witnessed by someone over 18 and who is not a family member.

 If we have had mail returned to us, then we will automatically send one of these forms to you, via your bank or building society.